siddharthc30/Neural_Network/ReadMe.md

-Implementation of a simple standard neuralnr=etwork using numpy.
+Implementation of a simple standard neural network using numpy.